twilio/twilio-video-app-react/README.md

 Run `npm install` to install all dependencies.

+The fastest way to get started is to use the Twilio CLI:

+- Install and configure the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart).
+- Run `twilio plugins:install @twilio-labs/plugin-rtc` to install the WebRTC plugin.
+- Run `npm run deploy:twilio-cli`

+This will deploy the application as a [Twilio Function](https://www.twilio.com/docs/runtime/functions) and provide a link to the app.
+For more information see the documentation for the [WebRTC Twilio Cli plugin](https://github.com/twilio-labs/plugin-rtc).

+### Running the local token server

 This application requires an access token to connect to a Room.
 The included local token [server](server.js) provides the application with access tokens.
 Perform the following steps to setup the local token server:

 - Create an account in the [Twilio Console](https://www.twilio.com/console).